Paul Desmond: Other collaborations

 Desmond worked several times during his career with baritone saxophonist and band leader Gerry Mulligan.
 They made two studio albums together (Gerry Mulligan - Paul Desmond Quartet (1957), and Two of a Mind (1962)).
 In June 1969 Desmond appeared at the New Orleans Jazz Festival with Gerry Mulligan, with favorable reactions from critics and audience members.
 During Brubeck's Two Generations tours, Desmond and Mulligan shared the stage in 1974.
-Unlike Brubeck, Mulligan shared much in common with Desmond, such as similar interests and humor, and both men had no shortage of addictions in their lives.
+Unlike Brubeck, Mulligan had much in common with Desmond; they were similar in their interests and humor, and both were prone to addiction.

 Desmond had a celebrated studio partnership with guitarist Jim Hall.
 Hall played on several albums recorded by Desmond between 1959 and 1963 for Warner Bros. and RCA Victor.
-After some time spent inactive, Desmond was asked to play the Half Note in New York City in 1971 by Hall.
-With his special brand of humor, Desmond said that he took the job only because he was nearby and could tumble out of bed to work.
-The two continued to play at the club to jam-packed audiences.
+After a period of inactivity, Desmond was asked to play the Half Note in New York City in 1971 by Hall.
+With his customary wryness, Desmond said that he took the job only because he was nearby and could tumble out of bed to work.
+The two continued to play at the club to packed audiences.
 Desmond also joined the Modern Jazz Quartet for a Christmas concert in 1971 at the New York Town Hall.

 Desmond was a guest artist on five tracks by Chet Baker recorded between 1975 and 1977.
-These were released on the albums She Was Too Good to Me, You Can't Go Home Again, and The Best Thing For You.
+These were released on the albums She Was Too Good to Me (CTI, 1974), You Can't Go Home Again, and The Best Thing for You.
 Baker and Desmond also appeared together on two tracks included on Jim Hall's 1975 Concierto album.

 Desmond met Canadian guitarist Ed Bickert through a recommendation by Jim Hall, and Desmond performed with Bickert at several clubs in the Toronto area during 1974–1975.
 Desmond featured Bickert on his 1975 studio album Pure Desmond, and the two played together at the 1976 Edmonton Jazz Festival.
 Live recordings of that concert and club dates with Bickert performed during 1974-1975 were released during and after Desmond's lifetime.